What to do if you receive a complaint against you

 During the course of the investigation, we'll ask you for evidence to support explanations you’ve made.
 This should help make your case clearer.
 It’s in your interest to give us all the information we’ve asked for within the timescale.
 This helps the investigation progress more quickly.
 Which leads to the next point …

-If ICAEW reports a complaint to the Investigation Committee and a case is found against you, then you may be liable for the costs of the investigation, as determined by the committee.
-It’s therefore in your interests to keep the costs low by responding promptly and as fully as possible
+If the complaint against you is referred to the Investigation Committee and a case is found against you, you may be liable for the some or all of costs of the investigation.
+This will be determined by the Investigation Committee.

 As an ICAEW member, you’re entitled to see all relevant papers that the Investigation Committee considers.
 If the complainant asks us not to share information with you, it can’t be shared with the committee either.